chrsoo/libindigo-rs/README.md

 * `libindigo` - Shared API for client and device driver development.
 * `libindigo/bus` - API related to controlling the INDIGO bus.
 * `libindigo/client` - API specific for developing INDIGO clients.
-* `libindigo/server` - API specific for INDIGO servers.
 * `libindigo/device` - API specific for developing INDIGO device drivers.
+* `libindigo/server` - API specific for managing INDIGO servers.

 The `client` and `device` modules contains implementations of traits defined in the `libindigo` API, notable `Device`